giraycoskun/giraycoskun.dev/docs/blog/index.md

-# May the Force be with your Software and You
+# May the Force be with your software

 I am Giray Coskun.
 A software engineer graduated from Sabanci University, Computer Science and Engineering.